laurakond/artly-api/README.md

     - bid price
     - artwork

-- Since the bid model has two different users, the seller and the buyer, the model incorporates buyer and seller specific error validations.
+- Since the bid model has two different users, the seller and the buyer, the model incorporates buyer and seller specific error validation.

-  - If the seller attempts to create a bit for their own artwork, they receive the following error: `"You cannot bid on your own artwork."`
+  - If the seller attempts to create a bid for their own artwork, they receive the following error: `"You cannot bid on your own artwork."`

 **Bid Detail view**